the-road-to-graphql/the-road-to-graphql/manuscript/04-graphql-fundamentals/index.md

 }
 ~~~~~~~~

 Congratulations, you have performed your first query to access fields from your own user data.
-Now, let's see how to request data from another source other than yourself, like a public GitHub organization.
+Now, let's see how to request data from a source other than yourself, like a public GitHub organization.
 To specify a GitHub organization, you can pass an **argument** to fields:

 {title="GitHub GraphQL Explorer",lang="json"}
 ~~~~~~~~